kdbanman/visualcrawl/readme.md

 -------

 - A sufficient set of seed URIs, LDSpider settings, and Gephi settings could be found so that scripting the 'Human Procedure' could be done by command line or respective APIs
+- Especially after above scripting, split programmatic and configuration files from presentation files into separate directories.
+Include crawler config in plain english in the visualization directories.
+Include a terminal log and the crawl output file.

 License
 -------